gjermundgaraba/bjaanes.github.io/portfolio.md

 The biggest technical challenge related to this app is the fact that most MQTT brokers do no support Websockets (some do, but that is not the most common today) and browsers do not support MQTT.

-To solve this problem the app uses an MQTT Websocket bridge as it's backend.
+To solve this problem the app uses an MQTT WebSocket bridge as it's backend.
 That means that the MQTT Dashboard connects to the backend with websockets, which deals with all the MQTT business that the browser cannot.

 Such a bridge already exists, but did not work exactly like needed for the app, so I forked the original and updated it to work the way I needed it to.